Merak: An Efficient Distributed DNN Training Framework with Automated 3D Parallelism for Giant Foundation Models: Merak Overview

 \section{Merak Overview}

-We design a distributed training system called Merak based on the popular DNN framework PyTorch, and a high-level overview is shown in Figure \ref{fig:overview}.
+We design Merak, a distributed training system based on the popular DNN framework PyTorch.
+A high-level overview of Merak is shown in Figure~\ref{fig:overview}.
 Merak features an automatic model partitioner and a 3D parallel runtime engine.
-Merak model partitioner takes community models as input, which lack a specific model layout since there are various model definition patterns.
-To get perspectives of distinct models, we \emph{proxy} the model operations, making them can be handled with a single processor.
-With structured model representation, we introduce a graph sharding algorithm to \emph{shard} a model into proper subgraph slices, which can be executed sequentially and form pipelines.
-According to parallel settings, each worker obtains a part of sequential subgraphs and builds it into a 3D parallel module.
-Model partitioner works in preprocessing before training, and we discuss its details in Section \ref{sec:autooverview}.
+The partitioner takes community models as input.
+As there is a wide range of model definition patterns, the input lacks a specific model layout.
+To get perspectives of distinct models, we \emph{proxy} the models with proxy node-based graphs, allowing them to be handled with a single processor.
+Under proxied representation, we introduce a graph-sharding algorithm that \emph{shards} the model into proper subgraph slices, which can be executed sequentially and form pipelines with low communication volumes.
+According to the parallel settings, each worker obtains a part of the sequential subgraphs, and builds it into a 3D parallel module.
+The model partitioner, which performs pre-processing before training, is described in further detail in Section~\ref{sec:autooverview}.

-The 3D parallel runtime engine (Section \ref{sec:runtime}) of Merak takes the results of partitioner and training hyper-parameters such as global batch size.
-Then our \emph{shifted critical path schedule} arranges the execution schedule of training operations including FP, BP and recomputing with a lower bubble ratio.
-And our \emph{stage-aware recomputation} reduce the activation recomputation overhead in the sight of relations between pipeline depth and memory consumption.
-Furthermore, Merak conducts communication and computation in a non-blocking way through \emph{sub-pipelined TMP} to improve the efficiency of TMP.
-These optimizations of Merak work together and greatly accelerate the distributed training.
+The 3D parallel runtime engine (Section~\ref{sec:runtime}) of Merak takes the results of the partitioner and training hyperparameters, such as global batch size.
+Our \emph{shifted critical path schedule} then arranges the execution schedule of training operations, including FP, BP, and recomputing, with a lower bubble ratio.
+In addition, our \emph{stage-aware recomputation} method reduces the activation recomputation overhead in terms of the relationship between pipeline depth and memory consumption.
+Furthermore, Merak conducts communication and computation in a non-blocking manner through \emph{sub-pipelined TMP} to improve the efficiency of TMP.
+These Merak optimizations collaborate to significantly accelerate distributed training.